 In recommending director nominees for appointment to our board of directors, our nominating and corporate governance committee values and actively considers diversity attributes and characteristics, including but not limited to self-identified characteristics such as gender, ethnicity, race, sexual orientation, and age.
-In particular, in recent years, our board of directors has specifically reviewed and considered the input from our stockholders who have expressed an interest in greater gender and ethnic diversity on our board of directors.
+In particular, in recent years, input from our stockholders has been supportive of our progression to include greater gender and ethnic diversity on our board of directors, and in leadership positions on our board of directors and its committees.
 Our independent and highly-qualified nominating and corporate governance committee exercises its judgement in recommending candidates with the most appropriate mix of characteristics, experiences, skills and expertise.
-As of December 31, 2022, our board of directors consisted of three female members and two members who identify with an underrepresented ethnic community.
+As of March 31, 2024, our board of directors consisted of three female members and two members who identify with an underrepresented ethnic community.
+The chair of our board of directors and the chair of our compensation committee are both female.
+Effective June 1, 2024, Dr. Kathleen McGroddy-Goetz, Ph.D., a female, has been appointed chair of our nominating and corporate governance committee, and Mr. Rajwant Sodhi, a member of an underrepresented community, has been appointed chair of our privacy and security subcommittee.

-Board Diversity Matrix (as of December 31 , 2022)
+Board Diversity Matrix (as of March 31, 2024)

 Robertson Sheridan Allen Blickenstaff Cha Howell Malagueira McGroddy- Goetz Sodhi Twomey

 Demographics

-Age 62 67 78 70 45 55 57 59 49 63

-Male • • • • • •
+Age 63 68 79 71 47 57 58 60 50 64

+Male

-Female • • •
+Female

-Asian • •
+Asian

-White • •
+White •

-LGBTQ+

-Born Outside the US • • •
+Born Outside the U.S.

-Tenure and Independence
+Tenure and Independen се

-Independence • •
+Independence • • • • •

-Years of Board Service 3 3 15 15 1 2 1 2 2 9
+Years of Board Service 4 4 16 16 2 3 2 3 3 10

-Average Director Tenure: 5 Years
+Average Director Tenur Average Director Tenure: 6 Years